yingjun-mou/AI-Learning/Activation Functions/Softmax.md

 * overflow
 * small probabilities can cause very small gradients during backpropagation, slowing down learning
 * softmax may assign high probabilities to incorrect classes, leading to overly confident predictions
-* not suited for mult-label tasks (not multi-class!), where an instance can belong to multiple classes
+* not suited for multi-label tasks (not multi-class!), where an instance can belong to multiple classes
-* the required exponential and normalization make it computationally expensive for large dataset or many classes
+* the required exponential and normalization make it computationally expensive for large datasets or many classes

 ## Definition (concept)
-Intention of the formula: (1) exagerate the the difference (at nominator), (2) normalization (at denominator)
+Intention of the formula: (1) exaggerate the the difference (at nominator), (2) normalization (at denominator)

 "max": it is an better approximation of the max function max(0, x) "soft": it softens sharp corner of hardmax (where x=0), making it differentiable

 ![alt text](./Pictures/softmax_hardmax.jpeg)

 ## Definition (math)